Speaker of the Assembly of Kosovo: Chairperson of the Constitutive Session

-Their role is largely ceremonial and symbolic, representing continuity and renewal within the democratic process.
-During the session, the mandates of elected members are verified, oaths of office are taken, and the legislature is officially constituted.
-Though temporary, their role is essential for ensuring the constitutional and procedural legitimacy of the new legislative term.
+The role is largely ceremonial and symbolic, representing both continuity (through the oldest member) and renewal (through the youngest member) in the democratic process.
+During the session the mandates of elected members are verified, oaths of office are taken, the temporary Presidency is formed, and the legislature is officially constituted.
+The chairperson and deputy serve only until the permanent Speaker (President) of the Assembly and deputy speakers are elected.